Voldemort108X/AdaCS/README.md

 <img src="assets/framework.png" width="1000">

 ## Todo
-[Oct.
+[Dec.
 2024] - We are in the process of organizing our repository.

 ## Installation
 Please pip install any other missing packages.